goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0300 - The Rules of Engagement/Crafting Techniques.md

 | A    | ±7 SKILL  | ±1d10 DMG     |
 | S    | ±10 SKILL | ±1d12 DMG     |

 Status Techniques must be created with either a beneficial or detrimental effect in mind.
-A single technique may not bestow both, but multiple Status Techniques can be defined for a single character given that the necessary Technique Points are available to do so.
+A single technique may not bestow more than one effect, but multiple Status Techniques can be defined for a single character given that the necessary Technique Points are available to do so.
 A player may collaborate with the gamemaster to define the extent of the effect on other aspects of a target.

+%% #todos: You may only have one Technique that has a Maintenance Cost active at any time.
+Transformation Quirks are the exception, as they can have their Transformation Technique on top of that one Technique. %%

+If the technique is created with a detrimental effect in mind, then the selected target may make a Saving Roll against the technique user's Spirit to avoid being affected by the technique.
+If use of the technique relies on the technique user's Quirk to feasible work, then the technique user instead rolls using their Quirk Focus.
+If use of the technique relies on the sheer non-Quirk martial capabilities of the technique user's Quirk, then the technique user rolls using either Accuracy or Aptitude.

 The Activation Cost is determined normally by the Control Rank of the technique.

 The Maintenance Cost of the technique is equal to half the Activation Cost.
-At the start of their turn, a player may opt to release the technique.
-If they do, the targets are no longer
+At the start of their turn, a player may opt to release the technique before the cost is deducted from their Limit Pool.
+If the technique is released, the defined effects are no longer bestowed upon the target and the player must pay the Activation Cost again to replicate the effects.

+Status Techniques use [concentration](Mastering%20Combat.md#Concentration) while they are maintained.
+## Stance Techniques

+%% Copy version of Fighting Styles and Stances as they are presented in book--the damage %%

+Stance Techniques are similar to [Status Techniques](Crafting%20Techniques.md#status-techniques) in that their use renders an increase to some aspect of a character, but at the cost of enabling or intensifying weaknesses which creep into the tactical picture.
+This thematically translates into certain characters having postures, preferences, and states of mind, or

 ## Charge Techniques

 ## Draining Techniques